 The URL is the "web address" that your browser provides in a window at the top of the screen on the first page of the online document you are citing.
 You may copy the URL directly from the address window and paste it into your reference entry.
 Be sure to remove the hyperlink if the URL appears with it on your references page.
-If the URL extends to two lines, break the URL before punctuation so that the URL starts directly after the words "Retrieved from . . . ."
+If the URL extends to two lines, break the URL before punctuation so that the URL starts directly after the words "Retrieved from"

-For an essay retrieved from EBSCO:
+For an essay or monograph in the Collected Works retrieved from EBSCO: